giahuy-204/Race-To-Death/README.md

 ## How To Play?

 - Control your car by using Keyboard or Touched (android). <br>
 - It's simple.
-Dodge enemies's bullets and try to shoot them back.
+Dodge enemies's bullets and try to shoot back with everything you have.
 The farther you get, the more point you receive. <br>

 ## Contributors